Skip to Main Content

 Permanent life insurance

-Permanent life insurance policies remain in effect for as long as you are alive, assuming you continue to pay the necessary premium.
+Permanent life insurance policies are designed to remain in effect for as long as you are alive, assuming you continue to pay the necessary premium.
 Permanent policies may build up cash value over time, which can be borrowed against or withdrawn in certain circumstances.
 However, because it lasts for your whole life, permanent life insurance is typically more expensive than term life insurance.

 There are two main types of permanent life insurance, although each type also has subtypes: